-Researchers from the United States National Renewable Energy Laboratory has developed a multi-junction solar cell that they claim breaks an efficiency record.
-They partnered with the Swiss Center for Electronics and Microtechnology to create the so-called tandem solar cell, which combines two layers of semiconductor material to absorb more of the solar spectrum.
+A research team based out of the United States National Renewable Energy Laboratory, has developed a multi-junction solar cell that it says has broken an efficiency record.
+The research team partnered with the Swiss Center for Electronics and Microtechnology to create the so-called tandem solar cell, combining two layers of semiconductor material to absorb more of the solar spectrum.

-In laboratory tests, the solar cell converted direct sunlight into electricity at 29.8% efficiency.
+In laboratory tests, the research team demonstrated that the solar cell could convert direct sunlight into electricity at 29.8% efficiency.
 David Young, a senior researcher at the NREL, points out that these results edged out the theoretical limit of 29.4% for mechanically stacked cells.
-The device works without having to concentrate sunlight with reflectors, which can increase efficiency in certain solar cells.
+In addition, the device works without having to concentrate sunlight with reflectors, which can increase efficiency in certain solar cells.

 “We believe that silicon heterojunction technology [that combines different crystalline semiconductors] is today the most efficient silicon technology for application in tandem solar cells,” says Christophe Ballif, head of photovoltaic research at CSEM.

 The researchers gave few additional details in a recent news release, but Young has submitted the team’s research paper to the Journal of Photovoltaics for publication.
 The experimental results were published in the journal Progress in Photovoltaics in an article reviewing solar cell designs and the highest efficiency in each category.

 The review, which includes solar cells up to three times more efficient than conventional solar panels, underlines the fact that efficiency is not everything for commercial solar cells.
 The highest efficiency ever recorded was 46% for a multi-junction device under highly concentrated sunlight.
 Soitec, a French company that makes photovoltaic semiconductors, engineered the solar cell in 2014.
 But the company has since stopped producing this technology.